 - Unfortunately, there are pre-approval letters issued by loan officers in a hurry where the borrower is not fully qualified

-Issuing pre-approval letters without fully qualifying a borrower is the main reason of a mortgage home loan denial and stress during the mortgage process.
+Issuing pre-approval letters without fully qualifying a borrower is the main reason for a mortgage home loan denial and stress during the mortgage process.

 - A pre-approval letter should only be issued after the borrower is fully qualified and is going to close the loan

-- There is no reason for a last minute loan denial and/or stress during mortgage process if the borrower has a solid pre-approval
+- There is no reason for the last minute loan denial and/or stress during the mortgage process if the borrower has a solid pre-approval

 Home Buying Process

-This is how the home buying and mortgage process work:
+This is how the home buying and mortgage process works: